libretime/libretime/docs/user-manual/settings.md

 1. On the "Code" field, type a unique code that can be easily identifiable.
 Example, for Music use "MUS" or for Sound Effects use something like "FX".
 1. On the "Type Name" field, type a the name of the type of tracks.
 Example, "Station IDs".
 1. On the "Description" field, enter the description of the type given.
 1. On the "Visibility" drop down menu, choose to enable or disable the track type.
-By default, it is enabled.
+By default, it's enabled.
 If disabled, it won't be shown across LibreTime or in the API for developers.
 1. Click **Save**.

 ---